 COMPREHENSIVE COURSE

-- History of Building Structure (lecturers: Dr. János Krähling, Dr. István Sajtos)
+• History of Building Structures (course coordinators: Dr. János Krähling, Dr. István Sajtos)

-- Informatics (lecturers: Dr. András Árpád Sipos, Dr. Péter Várkonyi)
+• Informatics (course coordinators: Dr. András Árpád Sipos, Dr. Péter Várkonyi)

-- 3D modeling: Theory and Applications (lecturers: Dr. András Árpád Sipos, Dr. László Strommer, Dr. Balázs Halmos)
+(course coordinators: Dr. András Sipos, Dr. László Strommer, Dr. Balázs Halmos)

 RESEARCH PROJECT

-Representing one of the most important part of the curriculum, Research Project consists of credits from the student’s research activity that is overlooked at the end of each semester by the supervisor and the Doctoral School.
-By giving credits for research activities, the supervisor proves that by acquiring all research credit points before the end of the 4th semester, the student meets the precondition to be admitted to the Comprehensive Exam, and similarly, by the end of the 8th semester, the minimum requirement of acquiring a degree is met.
+Representing one of the most important parts of the curriculum, the Research Project consists of credits earned through the student’s research activity, which is evaluated at the end of each semester by the supervisor and the Doctoral School.
+By giving research credit, the supervisor demonstrates that, by acquiring all research credit points before the end of the 4th semester, the student meets the precondition for admission to the Comprehensive Exam, and, by the end of the 8th semester, the minimum requirement for a degree is met.

 PUBLICATION